1. Storage ideas

 Probably the most underrated "trick" when trying to create the illusion of space.
 Wesley says, "Try flush mounted ceiling lights for the perception of greater space or add lighting around the vanity to brighten up that area - a lighted mirror or tape lighting on cabinets and vanity tops will do the trick."

-Windows are great for opening up a room with lots of natural light.
+Increasing natural light in bathrooms with windows is a great way to open up a room.
 If you are looking for privacy opt for shutters over frosted glass.

-Just because you have a small space it doesn't mean you should miss out on one of lifes greatest luxuries.
+Just because you have a small space it doesn't mean you should miss out on one of life's greatest luxuries: the bathtub.
 Look for a shower and bath combination to maximise space and add a touch of luxe.

 Ovals sinks are perfect for small bathrooms as they are softer than round sinks and gives you more counter space than a square sink.